 During the BYE week, RCYSL evaluates the results of the first half of the season, and may adjust the teams to higher/lower divisions.

-U-6 teams will play games on Friday nights for the first half of the season.
-The second half will be played on Saturday mornings.
-U-6 teams will 2be playing games against surrounding games.
+U-6 teams will play games on Friday nights at 5:00 p.m. and do not participate in the bye week.
+U-6 teams will be playing games against surrounding games.

 Players’ Day – aka “Silent Saturday”